lcsouzamenezes/OpenCatapult/docs/user-guides/job-definitions.md

 | WorkingLocation | The directory path where the engine will be working on and output the result | - | - | No |

 ## Built-in Providers
 Following are the built-in providers.
-You can add other providers later using the [plugin](plugins.md) command.
+You can add other providers later using the [task provider](task-providers.md) command.
-- `AspNetCoreMvc`: Generate an asp net core mvc application
+- `Polyrific.Catapult.Plugins.AspNetCoreMvc`: Generate an asp net core mvc application
-- `GitHubRepositoryProvider`: Used to clone or push code to GitHub
+- `Polyrific.Catapult.Plugins.GitHub`: Used to clone or push code to GitHub
-- `DotNetCoreBuildProvider`: Build a dotnet corea application
+- `Polyrific.Catapult.Plugins.DotNetCore`: Build a dotnet core application
-- `DotNetCoreTest`: Run tests available on the project
+- `Polyrific.Catapult.Plugins.DotNetCoreTest`: Run tests available on the project
-- `EntityFrameworkCore`: A database provider for deploying the model changes
+- `Polyrific.Catapult.Plugins.EntityFrameworkCore`: A database provider for deploying the model changes
-- `AzureAppService`: Deploys the application into Azure App Service instance
+- `Polyrific.Catapult.Plugins.AzureAppService`: Deploys the application into Azure App Service instance